aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Ch2.PNG)

 ### Problems faced in this chapter
--Working with babel.
+1)Working with babel.

--Working on the "Older Browsers Support" section.
+2)Working on the "Older Browsers Support" section.

--Adding snapshots to the README file.
+3)Adding snapshots to the README file.